Sam Brown (frontiersman): Early life

 Sam Brown was born on March 7, 1845, in Iowa Territory near Lake Traverse, a location which is now in the state of South Dakota.
 His father was Joseph R. Brown, who would go on to be a notable Indian agent and politician.
-His mother was Susan Freniere Brown, a mixed blood descendant of Dakota chief Tatanka Mani.
-Sam Brown was thus one-eighth Dakota and an accepted member of the Sisseton band.
+His mother was Susan Freniere Brown, a mixed ancestry descendant of Dakota chief Tatankamani.
+Sam Brown was thus one-eighth Dakota and an accepted member of the Sisseton Band.

-Brown was 17 when the Dakota War of 1862 broke out.
-He was among the numerous mixed-blood and noncombatant Dakota taken captive by their warring cousins during the conflict.
+Brown was 17 years old when the Dakota War of 1862 broke out.
+He was among the numerous mixed-blood and noncombatant Dakota taken captive by Dakota combatants during the conflict.
 Most were freed during the surrender at Camp Release, Brown included, and he joined the Minnesota militia as a scout while Western Dakota continued to resist U.S. expansion.
 Under the command of his own father, Brown was ultimately posted to Fort Wadsworth beyond the border of Minnesota in Dakota Territory.
-This fort, later renamed Fort Sisseton, was established in 1864 to protect non-hostile Eastern Dakota and guard against further attack on white settlers.
+This fort, later renamed Fort Sisseton, was established in 1864 to protect noncombatant Eastern Dakota and guard against further attack on white settlers.

 Among a semi-military scouting unit composed of white frontiersmen, mixed-bloods, and allied Eastern Dakotas, Brown helped locate hostile encampments, rode patrols, provided escorts, and served as an interpreter and courier.
-He distinguished himself in his duties and was promoted to scout inspector in March 1866, the month he turned 21.
+He distinguished himself in his duties and was promoted to scout inspector in March 1866.
 He was soon supervising scouts for the entire district.